 }

-]On the Model Gallery page, in the model list on the right, click the Qwen2.5-Coder-32B-Instruct model card to open the model details page.
+In the model list on the right side of the Model Gallery page, click the Qwen2.5-Coder-32B-Instruct model card to open the model details page.

 On the model details page, click Train in the upper-right corner.
-The key configurations are as follows:
+Key configurations are as follows:

-Dataset configuration: After you prepare the data, you can upload it to an Object Storage Service (OSS) bucket or select a dataset on NAS or CPFS by specifying a dataset object.
-You can also use the public dataset preset in PAI to submit a task and test the algorithm.
+Dataset configuration: After preparing your dataset, upload it to an OSS bucket.
+Or select a dataset object stored on NAS or CPFS.
+You can also use public datasets preloaded in PAI to test the algorithm.

-Computing resource configuration: The algorithm requires GPU resources with 80 GB or more of video memory.
-Make sure that your resource quota has sufficient computing resources.
-For more information about the resource specifications required for other model sizes, see Environment requirements.
+Compute resource configuration: The algorithm requires GPUs with at least 80 GB VRAM.
+Make sure your resource quota has enough compute resources.
+For other model sizes, see Environment requirements.

 Hyperparameter